HazAnwar/tetris-typescript/README.md

 ## Production Mode

 You can run `yarn build` which will compile the code into a production ready setup.
 It will output all the relevant files into the `dist` folder which will then need to be served/hosted to test in a real world environment

+## Run Unit Tests

+You can run the unit tests very easily and simply by running the `yarn test` command